OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 * **Low Risk** - in it's basic form, which is essentialy parking in a station waiting for opportunities, there is very little risk to this strategy.
 The primary risk is *market risk* - meaning the chance that market prices will move away from profitability between buying your source asset and selling the refined assets.
 Market risk increases over time, but since most arbitrage opportunities are executed very quickly, the exposure is quite low.
 You're most likely to see market risk if you wait too long between detecting an opportunity and acting on it \(assuming you don't verify the opportunity again before taking it\).
 A secondary risk is *data risk* - meaning the possibility that bad market data indicates an opportunity that doesn't really exist.
 Here at Orbital Enterprises we've seen this a number of times, but incidents are relatively easy to detect and avoid \(see [Beware "Ghost" and Canceled Orders](#beware-ghost-and-canceled-orders) below\).
 * **Capital Insensitive** - Some might argue that this is a disadvantage, but arbitrage strategies are not influenced by the amount of capital you have to invest.
 You'll need sufficient capital to cover buying and refining source material, but adding more ISK to this strategy will not increase your returns.
 This is contrary to many other trading strategies in which returns are heavily influenced by the amount of capital invested.
 * **Easy To Detect Competition** - Most traders worry about other traders discovering their strategies.
 As more traders pile on to the same strategy, the strategy becomes less effective and returns are lower for everyone.
 In general, it can be very difficult to determine whether someone else is using your strategy \(they certainly won't tell you\).
-With arbitrage, however, everyone sees the same opportunities.
-At best, someone else can beat you to it.
-It is, thus, very easy to determine when if the strategy is no longer effective.
+With arbitrage, however, everyone sees the same opportunities regardless of how many are trying to act on them.
+At best, someone else can beat you to an opportunity.
+It is, thus, very easy to determine when you have competition with this strategy.
 * **Works Almost Everywhere** - Our data shows that arbitrage opportunities exist even in relatively inefficient NPC stations.
 It's true that player-owned stations can refine much more efficiently, but the state of the market at time of writing still allows many profitable opportunities in NPC stations.

 The main disadvantages of this approach are as follows: